phaserjs/phaser/README.md

 * Tween.generateData didn't set a default value for the `frameRate` parameter if undefined, causing an infinite loop (thanks @rblopes #1782 #1785)
 * Fixed the Pixelate filter, changing the `dimensions` uniform to a 2f and removing un-needed vecs from the fragment src.
 Also fixed the size getter and added sizeX and sizeY getters/setters (#1780)
 * Tween.to and Tween.from can now accept `null` as the ease parameter value.
 If `null` it will use the default tween, as per the documentation (thanks @nkovacs #1817)
+* TilemapParser.parseTiledJSON would ignore 'falsey' properties set on Objects in Tiled JSON tilemaps, such as `x: 0` or `visible: false`.
+These properties are now accurately copied over to the destination map data (thanks @MaksJS #1818)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).